Shinkrbs/student-information-file-system/README.md

 # Student_Information_FIle_System
-Fundamentals of Database System Exercise.
+Fundamentals of Database Systems Exercise.
 Information to be filled soon.